(262) 673-3155District Office

 Will the 4K bus routes include K-8 grade students?

-Yes, bus transportation for 4K will only include preschool children for pick-up, but drop-off will have K-8 students on the bus.
+Yes, bus transportation for 4K will only include preschool children for pick-up, but the bus will have K-8 students for drop-off.

-What will the District do to keep my 4-year old safe on the bus and at pickup and drop off?
+What will the District do to keep my 4-year-old safe on the bus and during pick-up and drop-off?

-We will require an adult that you deem responsible, have visual contact of your child when picked up or dropped off by the bus.
-They will be checked ON and OFF the bus by the driver and their teacher once at the 4K site.
-The bus will not drop off your child unless the adult you choose is within close visual contact.
-The District reserves the right to discontinue your child’s transportation if you or the person you deem responsible isn’t there to meet your child when they get off the bus twice in the school year.
+An adult you designate must have visual contact with your child when they are picked up or dropped off by the bus.
+The driver and their teacher will ensure the child is checked ON and OFF the bus once they arrive at the 4K site.
+The bus will not drop off your child unless the adult you designate is within visual contact.
+The District reserves the right to discontinue transportation if the designated adult is not present to meet the child at the bus stop twice during the school year.

-How many days of the week will the 4K classes be held?
+How many days of the week will 4K classes be held?

-Community-based 4K will be held 5 days per week and follows the Hartford Jt. #1 calendar.
-The school calendar is posted here
+4K will be held five days a week and follows the Hartford Jt. #1 calendar.
+The school calendar is posted on the district website.

-Times may vary depending on busing schedule.
-Students may be dropped off no more than 5 minutes before the session start time.
+Students may be dropped off no more than five minutes before the session start time.

 Will there be an open house for my 4K child?

-Yes, we will have an open house at your child’s 4K site in August for all registered 4K students.
-Open house details will be included in the 4K placement letter that you receive prior to school starting.
-Specific Open House dates/times can be found on the district website.
+Yes, there will be an open house at your child’s 4K site in August for all registered 4K students.
+Open house details will be included in the 4K placement letter you receive before school begins.
+Specific dates and times can be found on the district website.

 What will my child learn in 4K?

 The curriculum for community-based 4K focuses on learning through discovery and active participation.
-Activities are developmentally-appropriate and provide language-rich experiences.
-The focus is on learning through intentionally-designed activities in the areas of social-emotional, cognitive, creativity, early literacy, early math, fine motor, and self-help skills.
-We utilize hands-on activities and promote the teaching of positive values such as respect and responsibility.
+Activities are developmentally appropriate and provide language-rich experiences.
+The focus is on learning through intentionally designed activities in areas such as social-emotional development, cognitive development, creativity, early literacy, early math, fine motor skills, and self-help skills.
+We promote hands-on activities and teach positive values like respect and responsibility.

-How can I learn more about the standards that will support the 4K program?
+How can I learn more about the standards that support the 4K program?

 Who will teach 4K?

 All 4K teachers are hired and supervised by the Hartford Jt. #1 School District.
-They are licensed Wisconsin teachers and must have the appropriate license to teach preschool-aged children.
+They are licensed Wisconsin teachers with the appropriate credentials to teach preschool-aged children.

-What if my child will be four after September 1, 2024?
+What if my child turns four after September 1, 2025?

-Early admission is not allowed for 4K according to our District Policy #JEB-R.
+Early admission is not allowed for 4K according to District Policy #5112.

 How will parents be involved?

-Parent Outreach is an integral part of the 4K experience and will serve as an important step toward each child’s success in school.
-It will take on many different forms, some of which are:
+Parent outreach is an integral part of the 4K experience and will play a key role in each child’s success in school.
+This involvement may take many forms, including:

 • Classroom helpers/volunteers